HenryOwenz/ezop/documentation/ui_operation_interfaces.md

 2. **Operation Discovery**: Add mechanisms for dynamically discovering available operations.
 3. **Operation Parameters**: Standardize parameter passing for operations.
 4. **Operation Results**: Create standardized result types for operations.
+5. **Additional AWS Services**: Expand the operation interfaces to cover more AWS services like S3, EC2, etc.

 ## Conclusion

-The new UI operation interfaces provide a more flexible and maintainable architecture for CloudGate.
-By clearly separating UI operations from their implementations, we've addressed terminology issues and created a foundation for supporting multiple cloud providers.
+The UI operation interfaces provide a flexible and maintainable architecture for cloudgate.
+By clearly separating UI operations from their implementations, we've addressed terminology issues and created a foundation for supporting multiple cloud providers and services.
+The recent addition of the Lambda Function Status operation demonstrates how easily the architecture can be extended to support new services.